 Hear Ellen speak at one of her upcoming events

-In this talk at Bozeman Public Library in Montana, Ellen will speak about how adults can go about picking up a new language by pursuing it on their own time, at their own pace, and in their own way.
+In this talk at the Larchmont Public Library in Westchester, Ellen spoke on how adults can go about picking up a new language by pursuing it on their own time, at their own pace, and in their own way.
 Language skills offer real benefits — from professional and cognitive to community and familial.
 No matter what you may have experienced with language-learning in your high school classes, it can actually bring real joy and real rewards to the later-in-life learner.
-Ellen's website (this one) and your library's resources can help you!
+Ellen's website (i.e., this one!) and your library's resources can help you!

-Tour the world of commas, colons, dashes, and various verb and pronoun problems!
-Untangle your syntax!
-Tackle unfounded grammar superstitions that have haunted you since childhood!
-Through a lively, interactive approach, this three-part grammar survey teaches you to find and fix mistakes common in adults’ writing and speech.
-The goal is greater precision, control, and authority in your oral and written communications.
-Advance registration required.
+In this 92nd Street Y course, students reviewed commas, semicolons, colons, dashes, and various verb and pronoun problems.
+They untangled syntax and tackled unfounded grammar superstitions that had haunted them since childhood.
+Attendees learned to find and fix mistakes common in adults’ writing and speech, with the larger goal of achieving greater precision, control, and authority in oral and written communications.

 In a world flooded with language materials, polyglots tend towards omnivorousness — and long-time product reviewer Ellen Jovin is no exception.
 In a talk in Greece entitled Language Utopia!
 One Polyglot’s Product Fantasies, Ellen described instructional shortcomings as well as strengths in learning materials she has tested over the years, drawing on a broad selection of publishers and including scientifically unproven analytical techniques such as the Fun-to-Fluency Ratio.
 For all who have ever really loved or hated a language product, this presentation offered opportunities for catharsis while also exploring, quite seriously, how specific product improvements could actually increase language-learning in an interconnected world.
 Ellen's talk was part of a two-day language extravaganza in Greece attended by hundreds of multilingual language lovers.
 Visit the Polyglot Conference website for information on the next one, to be held in Reykjavik, Iceland, in 2017!